-Biochemist: Profile and Recommended Education for a Career in Biochemistry
+Biochemist: Career Profile & Recommended Education

 Biochemists conduct studies and tests to discover new products, improve existing products and solve problems in areas such as environmental protection and disease prevention.
 Biochemists may work in many industries including research, education or product development.
 Continue reading to learn about a career as a biochemist.

 Biochemists work with the chemical composition of living organisms and perform studies of the chemical processes involved in all basic life functions.
 Through research, experimentation and study, these professionals provide us with much of the background knowledge on topics like genetics and heredity.
 Biochemists also collect data for other researchers and scientists, enabling them to make improvements to existing drugs, systems or products.
 For example, biochemists in the agricultural industry may help develop new and better pesticides to kill insects without harming humans.

 Workplace and Duties

 Most biochemists work for government agencies, corporations or university research departments.
 Work is generally conducted in an office setting or laboratory.
 Duties include planning and conducting experiments, analyzing products and developing new products.
 Biochemists may also be responsible for presenting their findings to peers and creating grant proposals to acquire funding.